symfony/symfony/UPDATE.md

 PR12 to beta1
 -------------

+* The form framework has been refactored extensively (more information in the documentation).

 * The `trans` tag does not accept a message as an argument anymore:

     {% trans "foo" %}